-Justice Freedman comments on each objection.
-She explains the practical application, scope, and purpose of the governing rules.
-And she describes the circumstances in which each objection is proper and most effective.
+Author comments are included for each objection.
+The authors explain the practical application, scope, and purpose of the governing rules, and describe the circumstances in which each objection is proper and most effective.

 Practice Tips & Cautions

-Justice Freedman provides ample practice tips and cautions, alerting you to common mistakes and important strategies.
-And the book’s format makes them easy to spot.
+The text includes an abundance of practice tips and cautions, alerting you to common mistakes and important strategies.

 The facts and holdings of 1500 cases (about 15 per objection) are summarized so you can quickly find supporting authority.

 Opposing counsel objects — and thanks to New York Objections, you have the ammunition to respond.
-Better yet, Justice Freedman explains how to anticipate and preclude objections before they are made.
-And she tells you what reactions to expect from the judge, how to meet alternative admission procedures, and more.
+Better yet, you know how to anticipate and preclude objections before they are made.
+You also know what reactions to expect from the judge, how to meet alternative admission procedures, and more.

 New York Objections tells you how to meet the foundation requirements for specific types of evidence.
 You’ll find instructions on how to lay your foundation and spot weaknesses in your opponent’s.